ABFCode/Librium/SpringReader/docs/plan_todo.md

 ## FIX
 ### BACKEND ###
-~~FIX PARSING: We parse WAY too much, both our meta and OFP/TOC files are parsed for each chapter get~~ ~~1.
-Parse meta once.~~
-~~2.
-Parse TOC/Flatten it.~~
-~~3.
-Store parsed metadata in our updated Book entity or another separate BookMeta entity.~~ ~~4.
-Change getEpubMeta to just retrieve from our book entity instead of parsing each time.~~ ~~5.
-Use getEpubChapter to use our stored TOC~~

 REMOVE H2 LEGACY STUFF
 1. Remove anything still related to our H2 DB - esp. security related stuff.

-ERROR HANDLING
-1. Lots of generic errors.
-Response errors are generally not specific enough either.

 TESTS
 1. Fix JwtServiceTest - broke cause of secret changes